wishonia/wishonia/public/docs/organization/collabathons.md

 **Avoiding Wheel Reinvention**

-Positron is not intended to be a standalone autonomous agent framework.
 There are already a lot of great autonomous agent frameworks such as Autogen, OpenAgents, TaskWeaver, AutoGPT, SuperAGI, etc.

-The Positron repository is meant to be a collection of specific operationalized autonomous agents that these existing frameworks and libraries to create operational agents that can be run in GitHub Actions.
+The repository is meant to be a collection of specific operationalized autonomous agents that these existing frameworks and libraries to create operational agents that can be run in GitHub Actions.

 ### Types of Contributions

 1. **Autonomous Public Good (APG) Agents**: Directly creates a real public good that improves the world in a measurable way.
 [Examples below](#example-public-good-agents)
 2. **Autonomous Non-Profit (ANP) Agents**: Supports a non-profit organization in its mission in accordance with the [Six Practices of High-Impact Nonprofits](../../autonomous-nonprofit-designer-gpt/instructions.md).
-3. **Positron Framework Contributions**: Bring the Positron framework closer to the long-term vision of a self-improving repository capable of sustaining itself and autonomously granting prosocial wishes submitted as GitHub issues.
+3. **Framework Contributions**: Bring the framework closer to the long-term vision of a self-improving repository capable of sustaining itself and autonomously granting prosocial wishes submitted as GitHub issues.
-4. **External Framework Contributions**: Improvements to third-party open-source libraries or other autonomous agent frameworks that are used by Positron agents or the Positron Framework should be encouraged and rewarded.
+4. **External Framework Contributions**: Improvements to third-party open-source libraries or other autonomous agent frameworks that are used by agents or the Framework should be encouraged and rewarded.
 One should provide a link to their external repo-commits and an illustration of the benefits with an agent implementation.

 ### Prize Eligibility Requirements
 - **Open-Source**: Must be licensed under [GPLv3](../../LICENSE).